How to Write a Pillar Page (With Examples)

 Here are the questions I was asking myself, as I reviewed her outline, which guided our discussion during that follow-up session:

-Do we provide enough research or cited data to support any declarative statements that should be shown as based in fact?
+- Do we provide enough research or cited data to support any declarative statements that should be shown as based on fact?

 Depending on how solid that first outline is — and how quickly you can get it up to snuff as you chat — you may not need more than this single outline review session to move onto the next step.

 If you don't feel like you have what you need after that first session, take some more time to continue to refine it.

 In a few cases in this last quarter, I had subject matter experts who were writing a piece of pillar content meet with me for a second time on their outline.
 Before that second meeting, I gave them specific feedback of where we needed to improve the outline.

 At the end of your final outlining brainstorm session, it's time to set deadlines and get down to work.

 🎓 IMPACT+ course: Creating pillar content your buyers, search engines will love